Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 ### Overview

-This sample presents an ASP.NET core Web API, protected by Azure AD OAuth Bearer Authorization, that also calls the Microsoft Graph on-behalf of the signed-in user.
+This sample presents an ASP.NET core Web API, protected by Microsoft Entra ID OAuth Bearer Authorization, that also calls the Microsoft Graph on-behalf of the signed-in user.
 The Web API is called by a .NET Desktop WPF application.

 Both applications use the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in user and obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.